kkholodilin/Test_HE/06-Tenure.md

 </div>
 Source: OECD Affordable Housing Database, http://www.oecd.org/social/affordable-housing-database.htm.

+The country with the lowest homeownership rate is again Switzerland, while that with the highest rate is Romania.
+Note that three German speaking countries have the lowest homeownership rates.
 In most countries, the share of the own outright occupancy is much higher than that with mortgage.
 The notable exceptions are the Scandinavian countries and in The Netherlands.
 For example, in Sweden many households take interest-only loans, where they do not repay the principal of the debt.
 Also in most cases, the proportion of the private rental housing stock is significantly larger than that of the subsidized rental.
 By contrast, in Malta the subsidized rental is several times larger than the private one.
 Large shares of subsidized rental housing are also in Finland, Ireland, France, and the UK.
 Surprisingly, according to the diagram, The Netherlands has no subsidized rental housing, which contradicts other evidence and, in particular, Figure \@ref(fig:MapSocialHousingStockEU).

 Figure \@ref(fig:MapHOREUregions) shows the geographical distribution of the homeownership rates in the European Union at the NUTS2 regions level,^[The abbreviation NUTS stands for the Nomenclature of Territorial Units for Statistics (from French: *Nomenclature des unites territoriales statistiques*) and is a geocode standard for referencing the subdivisions of the EU countries for statistical purposes.] which corresponds, for example to the *Regierungsbezirke* in Germany and *Comunidades aut\'onomas* in Spain.